Zerg00s/Live-Captions-Saver/readme.md

 ----

 ```
+## Standalone JavaScript.
+When you can't use browser extensions
+But what if you can't use extensions for security reasons?
+Well, this case:
+- Join a meeting using a browser.
+- Start the live captions using the built-in MS Teams feature.
+- Open the browser console.
+- Paste the [Capture-Teams-Captrions - YAML.js](https://github.com/Zerg00s/Live-Captions-Saver/blob/master/Standalone-scripts/Capture-Teams-Captrions%20-%20YAML.js) into the console and run it.
+- Once you are ready to dowload a transcript, open the console window again and run this command: `downloadYAML();`
+- A text file with a transcript will be downloaded.

 Please note that this extension works on Microsoft Teams pages only during the meetings and only when the live captions are first turned on.